santhosh-devUI/interactive-dashboard/README.md

   - **ngx-charts**: Charting library for Angular.
   - **NgRx**: State management library for Angular.
   - **Bootstrap**: CSS framework for responsive design.

+## Prerequisites
+Before running the project, ensure you have the following installed:

+- **Node.js**: Download and install from [nodejs.org](https://nodejs.org/)
+- **Angular CLI**: Install globally using the following command: npm install -g @angular/cli